JupiterOne-Archives/docs-old/docs/questions/catalog.md

 - [aws] What IAM roles and policies can external facing instances use?
 - [aws] S3 buckets referenced in IAM or bucket policies that do not exist in integrated accounts
 - [aws] AWS Cross-Account Assume Role Trusts Diagram
-- [aws] Are CloudTrail Logs enabled?
 - [aws] Are VPC Flow Logs enabled?
 - [aws] What is the estimated monthly cost of my RDS database backups?
+- [aws] What's behind elastic load balancers?
 - [hackerone] Show me the total bug bounty awarded by hacker.
 - [knowbe4] Which developers have not completed secure development training?
 - [okta] Is every Okta user using MFA?
 Anyone not assigned an MFA device?